MSmaili/renym/docs/ignore.md

 # Ignore Rules

-RNM supports ignore rules to exclude files or directories from rename operations.
+Renym supports ignore rules to exclude files or directories from rename operations.
 Ignore rules limit scope and reduce unintended changes.

 ---

 ## Default Ignore Rules

-RNM ships with a built-in default ignore list.
+Renym ships with a built-in default ignore list.

 Examples include common version control and tooling directories such as: